Seek Balance for Longer Motor Life

 The most common problem is voltage imbalance (at the stator terminals).
 This imbalance causes a disproportionately large phase current imbalance, which means the motor is using less of the input energy to generate torque and more of it to generate waste heat.
 The excess heat reduces motor life.

 But that’s only part of the story.
 If the phases aren’t “pulling” equally, the motor isn’t rotating smoothly.
 It’s being jarred harder by one phase or two phases than another.
-This herky jerky motion produces excess vibration.
+This herky-jerky motion produces excess vibration.
 You actually get torque pulses, and those are felt by the load.
-If you want to tear up a gearbox, high voltage imbalance is a great way to do it!
+If you want to tear up a gearbox, high-voltage imbalance is a great way to do it!

 Other mechanical stresses also are generated.
 For example, some of that that torque-pulsing may cause hysteresis in the motor base (usually made of metal) or cause crumbling in the motor pedestal (often made of concrete).